 Technology has turned out real fast in the past decade, and everything that was thought as impossibility, has turned out to be possibility today!
-From landing the rockets back on to the launch pads to launching cars to the Mars, we have proved the strength of mankind.
-All this has been possible because of the high-end technology that is deployed in the industries.
+From landing the rockets back on to the launch pads to launching cars to the Mars, to understanding the industry downtime costs in real-time, we have proved the strength of mankind.
+All this is possible due to the availability of high-end technology deployed in industries.

 Time is a critical factor here, and breakdowns of these machines turns out to be a huge loss.
 Every day of downtime causes expenditures associated with a company’s top line and bottom line perspectives.
 Here are eight main areas where you will incur costs:

 • Finding the cause: Detection costs incurred for investigating the partial or complete outage incident.

 • Recovery cost: Costs incurred for bringing back up your organization’s networks and core systems back to a state of readiness.

 • Ex-post response cost: All after-the-fact incidental costs associated with business Disruption and recovery.

 • Equipment cost: The cost of new equipment purchases and repairs, including refurbishment.

 • Productivity loss: The lost time and related expenses associated with personnel downtime.

 • User productivity loss: The lost time and related expenses associated with end-user downtime.